 He followed and actively preached non-violence through his actions.
 He was a great man who still inspires Indians and people all around the world to live honest and truthful life and believe in the powers of virtues.
 Today as we go about our lives, let’s remember and honour his philosophy by treating people with respect and equality without any prejudices and not conforming to violence even at our worst.
 Let’s lead a peaceful life by following the path of non-violence, as taught by our Bapu.
 Jai Hind!

 A short speech on Gandhi Jayanti in English for students is helpful for students in grades 4-6.
 Let’s take a look at the short speech on Mahatma Gandhi Jayanti in English.

-Gandhiji breathe his last breath on 30th January 1948 when he was assassinated by Nathuram Godse.
-He rests today at Raj Ghat in New Delhi and thousands of respect are paid in the forms of garland and singing his favorite song ‘Raghupati Raghav Raja Ram’.
+Gandhiji breathed his last on 30th January 1948 and uttered “Hey Ram” as his last words.
+He was assassinated by Nathuram Godse.
+He rests today at Raj Ghat in New Delhi, and thousands of people pay respect in the form of garlands and by singing his favourite song, ‘Raghupati Raghav Raja Ram’.

 10 Lines Speech on Mahatma Gandhi

-The 10 Line Speech on Mahatma Gandhi is extremely helpful for students in grades 1-3 as they gain a certain perspective on the topic in a simple and easy form.
+The 10-line Speech on Mahatma Gandhi is extremely helpful for students in grades 1-3 as they gain a certain perspective on the topic in a simple and easy form.

 Mahatma Gandhi fought bravely for the freedom of our country and was a great freedom fighter.